AdityaKMishra01/IMReporter/README.md

 - **Anonymous Reporting**: Users can report crimes without revealing their identity.
 - **Emergency Contacts**: Quick access to police, CBI, and other emergency contacts.
 - **Live Notifications**: Users get updates on new crimes in their area.
-- **Twitter Integration**: Option to tweet crime reports for wider awareness.

 ---